OpenHD/Documentation/general/team.md

 ### Additional Mentions

-Since OpenHD is an OpenSource project, it's hard to name every person who contributed to OpenHD, but here we want to add a few honorable mentions (for privacy reasons we'll only mention their nicknames)
+Since OpenHD is an open source project, it's hard to name every person who contributed to OpenHD over the years, but here we want to add a few honorable mentions (for privacy reasons we'll only mention their nicknames)

 <figure><img src="../.gitbook/assets/wordcloud.svg" alt=""><figcaption></figcaption></figure>